 “While clinical trials generally are structured to compare active and placebo treatments over the short term, our research results suggest that the most important strength of DBS in this hard-to-treat clinical population lies in its sustained effects over the long term,” says Andrea Crowell, MD, Assistant Professor of Psychiatry and Behavioral Health Sciences at Emory University School of Medicine.
 “For people suffering from inescapable depression, the possibility that DBS can lead to significant and sustained improvement in depressive symptoms over several years will be welcome news.”

-All study participants met criteria for either major depressive disorder or bipolar disorder type 2 and were in a current depressive episode of at least 12 months duration with non-response to at least four antidepressant treatments, psychotherapy, and electroconvulsive therapy.
+All study participants met the criteria for either major depressive disorder or bipolar disorder type 2 and were in a current depressive episode of at least 12 months duration with non-response to at least four antidepressant treatments, psychotherapy, and electroconvulsive therapy.
 All study participants underwent SCC DBS surgery at Emory University School of Medicine with the same surgeon and received the same device.
 The first 17 participants were implanted between 2007-2009 in an open-label trial with a one-month, single-blind, stimulation-off, lead-in period.
 An additional 11 participants with major depressive disorder were implanted using tractography-guided anatomical targeting between 2011 and 2013.
 A total of 178 patient-years of data were collected and combined for analysis in this long-term follow-up study.
 Participants were seen by a study psychiatrist weekly for 32 weeks, starting at least four weeks prior to surgery.
 Visits were then tapered to every six months for years 2-8 of the study.
 Currently, 23 patients continue in long-term follow-up.

 “At the Center for Advanced Circuit Therapeutics at Mount Sinai, we are currently gearing up for the next phase of this research, now funded by the National Institutes of Health Brain Initiative.
 Our new study will recruit treatment-resistant depression patients, as before, but they will be implanted with a new research prototype DBS system (Summit RC+S) that allows simultaneous recordings of brain activity directly from the site of stimulation during active DBS therapy.
 Advanced imaging, behavioral, and physiological assessments will also be performed at regular intervals in the lab.
 These studies will provide an unprecedented opportunity to monitor the trajectory of recovery over days, weeks, and months at the neural level,” says Dr. Mayberg.
 “Building on preliminary findings from Emory, we anticipate that these brain signatures will provide important new insights into DBS mechanisms and, importantly, will help guide future decisions about DBS management that can further optimize clinical outcomes in our patients.”